 Principles We Swear By

-The collective voice of Muslims and people of faith is essential for creating a better future for our communities and our nation.
-Guided by Islamic values and fueled by American ideals, now more than ever, we have to ensure our faith and relationships result in the betterment of all.
+The collective voice of people of faith is essential for creating a better future for our communities and our nation.
+Guided by our faith values and fueled by American ideals, now more than ever, we have to ensure our faith and relationships result in the betterment of all.

-As an organization committed to changing the world around us through multi-faith and civic engagement, defining our beliefs and code of conduct is essential.
+As an organization committed to bringing faith communities together through multi-faith and civic engagement, defining our beliefs and code of conduct is essential.

 This is what we believe—today and every day.